askporter/terraform-remote-output-action/README.md

 - `organization`: The Terraform cloud organization name
 - `workspace`: The name of the workspace in the above organization
 - `name`: The name of the variable to get
+- `token`: The token used to access Terraform cloud

 Example usage: